 In general, you should not measure negative absorbance values for any sample.
 This in unphysical.

-Absorbance measurements come from transmission measurements where light that passes through your sample is collected by a measurement system, such as an optical spectrometer.
+Absorbance measurements come from transmission measurements where light that passes through your sample is collected by a measurement system, such as a USB spectrometer.
 This measured light is then compared to a reference spectrum.
 Absorbance is related to transmission through the following equation:

 Equation relating absorption to transmission and relative intensities